 goldperms: Ah, man!
 I could elaborate on that for days.
 I mean, I’m ADHD as hell, so I always have so many ideas.
 Musically, I have another EP I’m dropping with a local lo-fi label called Grifo Tapes.
 I’m stoked to start promoting that because the drop is going to be dope!
 I’m interested in starting my own clothing thing, but ya know, not just making some lame screen print shirts.
 I’d love to get into cinematography so I can incorporate some of that knowledge into future music videos.
 Honestly, I’m just an artsy hoe that wants to do it all and is excited to be included.
 It’s an honor.

-Follow along his journey on Facebook, Twitter, and Instagram, and you can see goldperms in action as he presents and performs at Golden Hour, “the first rap show to be thrown at an indoor skatepark in the state of Tennessee,” happening on March 30th at Society Memphis.
+Follow along his journey on Facebook, Twitter, and Instagram, and you can see goldperms in action as he debuts his new album during Exposure at AutoZone Park on 8/29.